Oliver Sacks, Exploring How Hallucinations Happen

 In Oliver Sacks' book The Mind's Eye, the neurologist included an interesting footnote in a chapter about losing vision in one eye because of cancer that said: "In the '60s, during a period of experimenting with large doses of amphetamines, I experienced a different sort of vivid mental imagery."

-One chapter of the new book deals with altered states and Sacks' personal experimentation with hallucinogenic and mind-altering drugs in the '60s.
+One chapter of the book — that's out in paperback July 2 — deals with altered states and Sacks' personal experimentation with hallucinogenic and mind-altering drugs in the '60s.
 He says the first time he tried marijuana, it induced fascinating perceptual distortion.
 He was looking at his hand, and it appeared to be retreating from him, yet getting larger and larger.

 "I was fascinated that one could have such perceptual changes, and also that they went with a certain feeling of significance, an almost numinous feeling.
 I'm strongly atheist by disposition, but nonetheless when this happened, I couldn't help thinking, 'That must be what the hand of God is like.' "